achekh/neos-critical-github-io/Components/form-components/slider.md

 layout: "default"
 parent: "Form components"
 grand_parent: "Components"
+nav_order: 13
 ---
 # Slider
+Slider allows users to specify a numeric value within a range of minimum and maximum.
 ***
 The slider component lets users perform selection by moving the slider within a range.